No items found.

 • Companies in the top quartile for gender diversity are 15% more likely to financially outperform their industry median

-If other organisations are starting to regress on their DE&I pledges, now is exactly the time to move forward with yours.
+So if your competitors are starting to regress on their DE&I pledges, it's time to move forward with yours.
+Here are the three biggest threats to diversity and inclusion for 2023.

 1. Layoffs